vulkomilev/oumi/README.md

    For new developers, we highly recommend that you follow the [installation guide](/docs/DEV_SETUP.md) to help set up Git and a local conda environment.

-1. Install the package:
+1. Install OUMI:

    ```shell
    pip install 'oumi[all]'
    ```

-2. Set up your configuration file (example configs are provided in the [configs](/configs) directory):
+2. Set up your configuration file (example configs are provided in the [configs](/configs) directory).

 3. Run training locally: